 Transportation Injury Mapping System (TIMS), Safe Transportation Research and Education Center, University of California, Berkeley.

 The data on the site is provided AS IS.
-Modifications of the data and coordinates for SWITRS collision locations may be updated at any time.
+Modifications of the data and coordinates for SWITRS crash locations may be updated at any time.
 Although we strive for the most accurate geocoded locations, we do not guarantee all coordinates are correct and you should always review your data based on your own needs.
 Also, this site will only provide access to SWITRS data available within the last 11 years.

 The University of California specifically disclaims any warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
 The software provided hereunder is on an "as is" basis, and the University of California has no obligation to provide maintenance, support, updates, enhancements, or modifications.